baseio/walk-aarch-2021/README.md

 ## General idea

 Procedural graphics ala Processing.org

+## Canceled ideas
 Let students present their project on a live video-stream
 Let visitors book/invite a student to video-conference
 (COVID-19 times...)
+Reason for cancelation: Weak support with the students, "more work"

 ## Code architecture
 Settings: Define static props
 Index:  Bootstrap, based on settings
 Routes: Decide what to do (triggered by location.hash changes)
 Action: Decide how to do it (including orchestration of other modules)

----

 ## Thoughts about 'how to reuse this for the next graduation'
 A decent strategy whould be to consider this site a 'landing pages' or 'concept site' for a graduation.
-One could swap the "src/lib/animation" (rename to sth like src/fx ?), keeping the hash-route-scheme. settins.js could point to the active "fx/effect". src/data/* can easily be updated (see tools/).
+One could swap the "src/lib/animation" (rename to sth like src/fx ?), keeping the hash-route-scheme. settings.js could point to the active "fx/effect". src/data/* can easily be updated (see tools/).

 Making a custom effect for each graduation would be great fun!